Living Smart And Healthy

 I like the combination of bottle gourd, eggplant, vegetable drumsticks (fruit of moringa plant), pumpkin, and carrots in sambar.
 I think these veggies compliment each other.
 Add your choice of gourds or pumpkins.
 Potatoes, green beans, peas, sweet potatoes make a great addition to sambar.

 Jaggery adds a hint of sweetness to the sambar.
-Jaggery is added in a very less quantity, just to balance all the flavors.
-If you don’t like jaggery you can skip it.
+Jaggery is added in a very small quantity, just to balance all the flavors.
+You can add sweetener of choice or skip it, works just fine.

 You can use some lemon or lime juice, to add the tanginess to the sambar.
 Green mango (unripe mango) may be used for tangy flavor.